|

 There are two common places to set minification – via a local caching plugin and via a CDN like Cloudflare.

-The dev suggests you do one or the other, not both.
+The developer suggests you do one or the other, not both.

 The minification in most all plugins is more aggressive than Cloudflare and will generally render better speed.